Top 77 Voting

 It's that time of year again!

 Well, we've survived another year.
-Celebrate by voting for your 7 favorite albums of 2013 below!
-Voting is open from 12/20 until 12/27, but why wait when you can vote right now?
+Celebrate by voting for your 7 favorite albums of 2014 soon below!
+Voting is open from 12/20 until 12/27.
 We'll be announcing the full Top 77 live on air on January 3rd, 2014 starting at 8 AM, so don't forget to tune in!

 Vote for your top 7 every Thursday and Friday!